lukasturcani/stk-vis/readme.rst

 don't have to change any of the other default values.
 (The connection might be a bit slow because I'm using a free server hosted in Europe, but if you use your own it should be much faster.)
-You can also make your databases private and only allows access to specific users.
+You can also make your databases private and only allow access to specific users.

 .. _here: https://github.com/lukasturcani/stk-vis